Titanokorys: Description

 Fossils of Titanokorys are known from the Burgess Shale, a famous Lagerstätte from British Columbia dating to around 508 million years ago.
-Only disarticulated head sclerites, frontal appendages and oral cone (radiodont mouthpart that somewhat resembled a camera aperture) had been discovered.
+Only disarticulated head sclerites, frontal appendages and oral cone (radiodont mouthpart that somewhat resembled a camera aperture) have been discovered.
 Due to the limited discovery, little is known about the oral cone of Titanokorys, but the tooth plates have smooth surfaces like most other hurdiids.
-Based on the largest sclerite (measured about 27 cm) and ratio inferred from the closely-related Cambroraster, the complete animal was estimated to be about 50 cm long.
-Titanokorys is readily dintinguised from other radiodonts by the anterior sclerite (H-element) with trifurcate anterior region and lateral sclerites.
-The frontal appendages are almost indistinguishable from those of Cambroraster.
-Which have short podomeres with 5 long endites, each associated with a row of long, densely-packed auxiliary spines.
-These appendages suggest a specialized “sweep feeding” behaviour that would allow the radiodont to catch and eat both microscopic and macroscopic food.
+Based on the largest sclerite (measured about 27 cm) and ratio inferred from the closely related Cambroraster, the complete animal was estimated to be about 50 cm long.
+Titanokorys is readily dintinguised from other radiodonts by the frontal sclerite with a trifurcate anterior region and lateral sclerites (P-elements).
+The frontal appendages are almost indistinguishable from those of Cambroraster, which have short podomeres with 5 long endites, each associated with a row of long, densely packed auxiliary spines.
+These appendages suggest a specialized "sweep feeding" behaviour that would allow the radiodont to catch and eat both microscopic and macroscopic food.
 Titanokorys lived alongside other Burgess Shale radiodonts, such as Anomalocaris, Hurdia, and Peytoia.
 The fact that so many large predatory radiodonts lived together suggests that Cambrian communities at the time were very diverse and could hold many large macro-predators.

 Comparison to Cambroraster

 Living alongside Titanokorys was a similar-looking hurdiid radiodont called Cambroraster.
-This closely related genus is so similar to Titanokorys that the latter was originally thought to have been a giant specimen of the former genus and not a distinct genus.
-The main difference between them is size, with Cambroraster reaching 30 cm in length, while Titanokorys reached a length of around 50 cm.
+This closely related genus is so similar to Titanokorys that the latter was originally thought to have been a giant specimen of the former genus and not a distinct taxon.
+The main difference between them is size, with Cambroraster reaching 30 cm in length, while Titanokorys possibly reached a length of around 50 cm.
 Another difference is the shape of the sclerite, with Cambroraster having a horseshoe shaped sclerite that was 18 cm in width for the largest specimen.
 On the other hand, Titanokorys had a more pointed, larger head sclerite which reached 27 cm in length.
 The grasping appendages of the two genera are almost identical, though the secondary spines on the appendages of Titanokorys are longer than, and possibly not terminally hooked, as the ones seen in Cambroraster.